veigaribo/qveen/docs/template_lib.md

-This file documents the functions and templates made available for users of Qveen.
+This file documents the template utilities made available for users of Qveen.

 In this document, a "character" means graphemes representable as a single Unicode code point.